cmelab/flowerMD/CONTRIBUTING.md

 New functionalities should be covered by unit tests.
 If you are adding a new function/feature/class please follow the existing style for docstrings.

+## Questions and comments

+Please feel free to create an issue if you have any questions or comments about flowerMD.